Serve our Clients • Serve our Community • Make a Difference

 • A detailed visit report submitted through our client portal

-• GPS-stamped logs via 10-8 Systems CAD
+• Time-stamped activity logs via 10-8 Systems CAD

 • Axon Body 4 camera evidence captured when incidents occur